Jammie506/gameEnginesProject/README.md

 appearance esialy and quickly, while the use of private variable can prevent any overlap with their pre existing code in the project.

+I am most proud of the fact that the "Stalker" entity and all code realted to it and the spowning if its orbiters throug harrays being created from a singular scrpt using only on prefab overall, as this is somehting I do not usually manage to pull off in my projets, as I often rely on numerous scripts with shared vaiables to accomplish complex tasks such as this.

 My main inspiration for this idea is some of the creatures in Infinite Forms, however I would like to create something that is not too similar to them, and not too disimilar either, in fitting with the brief